Top 10 Cooling Essential Oils (+ Recipes)

 Sleep through a warm night by spritzing your sheets and pillows with this deeply relaxing, cooling blend of essential oils in Lavender Artisan Hydrosol.

-Creating your own approach for staying cool naturally can make super-hot days feel more comfortable.
+Creating your own approach for staying cool naturally can make the summer heat of super-hot days feel more comfortable.
+And make sure to drink plenty of water!